lsst/rtn-045/index.rst

 The portal tutorials are written in reStructuredText (RST) format and are kept within the data release documentation at `Portal Tutorials under DP0.2 Tutorials <https://dp0-2.lsst.io/tutorials-examples/index.html#portal-tutorials>`_.

-All portal tutorials should have a descriptive title, list the contact authors, the date last verified to run, and the targeted learning level.
+All portal tutorials should have a descriptive title, list the contact authors, the date last verified to run, RSP/code version that was last verified to run, and the targeted learning level.
 A brief narrative introduction to the tutorial should be provided at the top of the page.

 The rest of the portal tutorial should be divided into sequentially numbered steps and substeps.